no-go/HadoopDxramFS/slides/Readme.md

-## HBase und DXRAM
+## HBase and DXRAM

-**HBase und DXRAM ?**
+**HBase and DXRAM ?**

-## HBase und DXRAM
+## HBase and DXRAM

-- HBase nutzt MemStore & BlockCache (RAM)
+- HBase uses MemStore & BlockCache (RAM)
-- WAL: ACK erst, nachdem in HDFS geschrieben
+- WAL: does an ACK after writing change to HDFS
-- viel Aufwand für Persistenz und Compaction
-- NoSQL: warten auf Festplatte bedeutet Tod für Anwendung

-Warum nicht gleich DXRAM als verteilten Speicher nutzen?

-# Wie machen es Andere?

-## Wie machen es Andere?
+- big focus on persistence and data compaction
+- NoSQL: waiting for hard disk on writing? any benefit to normal SQL?

+Why not using DXRAM as distributed RAM instead of harddisk, WAL and compaction processes?

+# Other Hadoop friendly RAM stores

+## Other Hadoop friendly RAM stores

-Verteilter Speicher und Hadoop + HBase:
+Distributed Memory and Hadoop + HBase:

-**Wie machen es andere Projekte?**

-## Wie machen es Andere?
+**How does other projects handle this?**

+## Other Hadoop friendly RAM stores

 Ignite:

-- verteilter Speicher (key-value)
+- distributed key-value storage
-- hat SQL Erweiterung
+- has an optional SQL engine
-- eher Konkurrenz zu HBase
+- sees itself as a competition to HBase
+- optional WAL for recovery: local FS
-- Hadoop FS Connector
+- has a Hadoop FS Connector `igfs://`
-- WAL: HDFS zur Persistenz (SQL) optional
+- optional `igfs` persistence: `hdfs://`

 ## Ignite - Grafik